emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 globals, users are expected to use wasm-merge to add these globals and additional Wasm GC code post-link.

+Additionally, WebAssembly JS string builtins and imported string constants (with module "'") are enabled when compiling the WebAssembly module.

 .. note:: This is an experimental setting

 Default value: false